vvdotcom/Citereel/README.md

 ## Try it

-1. Start at the [landing page](https://dsq1zqt33aijv.cloudfront.net/), select **Sign in**, and log in with your registered email and password.
-Judges should use the account credentials supplied in the submission's testing instructions; other visitors can choose **Create an account**.
+1. Open Citereel using the access details supplied in the submission's testing instructions, or follow [Run locally](#run-locally).
+From the landing page, select **Sign in** and log in with your registered email and password.
+Judges should use the supplied judge account; other visitors can choose **Create an account**.
 Hosted generation uses the deployment's AWS configuration; testers do not enter AWS keys.
 2. Select **Use public Amazon Bedrock example**, or enter an authorized public product website.
 Start with a 30-second production and enable storyboard review.
 3. Inspect the agent's sources, claims, and script.
 Correct or acknowledge claims requiring review, then approve the storyboard.
 4. Play the completed video, inspect its receipts, and download the MP4.
 Try a revision to see the new plan and retained export versions.